Answers to all kinds of questions, even the un-frequent ones.

 I have a compatible Android phone, how do I get started?

-- Look for the app on your phone as several devices already have Android Pay preloaded.
+- Look for the app on your phone as several devices already have Google Pay preloaded.
 If yours doesn’t, visit the Google Play store and download the app

 - Add your A+FCU Debit card — it’s as simple as snapping a photo